simplecomplex/php-cache/README.md

 - _fixed time-to-live_ (default ttl, set() arg ttl ignored)
 - _persistent_ (default ttl 'forever' and set() arg ttl ignored)

+Plus three like the above which allow long keys; length 128 instead of the PSR-16 compliant 64.

 #### How to use ####

 Ask ``` CacheBroker ``` for an aliased type of cache instance - do _not_ instantiate a particular cache class.